 Certified athletic trainers are health care professionals specially trained in the prevention, education, recognition, evaluation, treatment, and rehabilitation of musculoskeletal and other bodily injuries common in athletics.
 The athletic trainer is on campus daily and is present at most home competitions, including both Middle Learning and Upper Learning, and also provides traveling medical coverage with varsity basketball, and varsity soccer when possible.
 The athletic trainer conducts all ImPACT (concussion) neurocognitive baseline testing, and also manages pre-participation medical requirements.

-The core of the Galloway department of sports medicine consists of certified athletic trainer, Katie Voris, and team physician, Dr. Jeffrey Webb.
-Katie is the primary day-to-day care provider on campus for our athletes, and refers to Dr. Webb and Emory Sports Medicine as needed.
+The core of the Galloway department of sports medicine consists of certified athletic trainer, Hannah Johnson, and team physician, Dr. Jeffrey Webb.
+Hannah is the primary day-to-day care provider on campus for our athletes, and refers to Dr. Webb and Emory Sports Medicine as needed.
 In addition, she may refer to other medical and healthcare professionals such as podiatrists, chiropractors, and physical therapists.

 Jeffrey Webb, MD (Emory Sports Medicine)